 The Company is the leader in the Brazilian OTC market with approximately 20% market share, according to IQVIA data, with brands such as Apracur, Benegrip, Buscopan, Coristina d, Engov, Epocler, Estomazil and Neosaldina.
 It also operates in the nutritional, sweeteners and vitamin supplement lines, with brands such as Tamarine, Vitasay 50+, Biotônico Fontoura and Zero-Cal.

 Through the Neo Química brand, the Company is the leader in the markets that it operates for similars/generic medicines, with presence in 96% of Brazilian pharmaceutical points of sale, according to IQVIA, consistent with its mission to provide access to health for the Brazilian population.

 The strength of the Company in the pharmaceutical market is supported by a large-scale and low-cost operation based in the largest pharmaceutical operating complex in Latin America, located in Anápolis, Goiás.
 It is a 120,000-square meter structure with more than 5,700 employees.
-It has the capacity to produce more than 18 billion solid doses, 120 million units of injectable drugs and 330 million units of liquids, creams, oils and lotions.
+It has the capacity to produce more than 18 billion solid doses, 120 million units of injectable drugs and eye drops, more than 1.04 billion units of vitamins and 300 million units of liquids, creams, oils and lotions.